-The attached proposal for a Council Decision constitutes the legal instrument for the signing of the Economic Partnership Agreement (EPA) between the Republic of Kenya, member of the East African Community (EAC), of the one part, and the European Union (EU) ('EU-Kenya EPA' or 'the Agreement').
+The attached proposal for a Council Decision constitutes the legal instrument for the conclusion of the Economic Partnership Agreement (EPA) between the Republic of Kenya, member of the East African Community (EAC), of the one part, and the European Union (EU) of the other part ('Kenya EPA' or 'the Agreement').

-The negotiated texts of the EPA have been made public and can be found on the following link: https://policy.trade.ec.europa.eu/eu-trade-relationships-country-and-region/countries-and-regions/east-african-community-eac/eu-kenya-agreement/text-agreement_en.
+The negotiated texts of the EPA have been made public and can be found on the following link: https://policy.trade.ec.europa.eu/eu-trade-relationships-country-and-region/countries-and-regions/east-african-community-eac/eu-kenya-agreement/text-agreement\en.